 The huge glass windows of the palace sparkled in the late morning sun.
 Sakura's eyes trailed over the details of the molding and the delicate green vines that draped across the balconies.
 The front entrance was a massive affair completed by two stone pillars and some sort of relief carving above the doors themselves that were too far away to make out clearly.
 Sakura tried to count the windows to get an estimate of just how large the place was but she couldn't guess how far back the building stretched.
 She slowed as she spotted two guards flanking the large front gate.
 Twin statues of birds loomed above the men.

 "Good morning, gentlemen," Sakura called out.
 Kaze came to a halt.

-"Huh, General of the Forest Kingdom, is it?" he finally read out loud.
+"Huh, Forest Kingdom, is it?" he finally read out loud.
 Sakura graciously dipped her head.